MakeCollective/vyom-api-example/README.md

 Note:
 Step 1.
 Use the above api for edit accommodation .
-Step 2..if service_mode is “edit” then package_service_id is required .
+Step 2. if service_mode is “edit” then package_service_id is required .

 Response: